 Surgical Options

-When conservative measures don’t provide lasting relief, our surgeons may recommend:
+When conservative measures don’t provide lasting relief, our surgeons may recommend minimally invasive procedures such as:

-All procedures are performed using minimally invasive techniques, designed for smaller incisions, less pain, and faster recovery.
+All procedures are performed using minimally invasive techniques designed to reduce tissue disruption, minimize pain, and support faster recovery.

 Why Choose Midwest Spine & Brain Institute